arcan1s/ahriman/docs/faq.rst

 Docker image
 ------------

 We provide official images which can be found under ``arcan1s/ahriman`` repository.
-Docker image is being updated on each master commit as well as on each version.
+Docker image is being updated on each commit to master as well as on each version.
 If you would like to use last (probably unstable) build you can use ``edge`` tag or ``latest`` for any tagged versions; otherwise you can use any version tag available.

 The default action (in case if no arguments provided) is ``repo-update``.
 Basically the idea is to run container, e.g.: